Dancing Diva: Critical reception

 Taiwan's Marie Claire praised the album, stating, "Dancing Diva marks Jolin Tsai's evolution—from music to music videos, she solidifies her image as a talented singer and dancer.
 By integrating dance and gymnastics, she delivers stunning performances that captivate fans.
-Riding this momentum, she won the Best Female Mandarin Singer award and was praised by judges for ‘breaking free from constraints to become a true artist'."
+Riding this momentum, she won the Best Mandarin Female Singer award and was praised by judges for ‘breaking free from constraints to become a true artist'."
 Qianjiang Evening News regarded the album as a significant milestone for Tsai, noting that it was from this release onward that she firmly established her status as the "Queen of Dance-Pop".
 Tencent Music's Yo!
 Bang Chart commented, "With its exotic musical styles and smooth rhythms, combined with Jolin Tsai's breathtaking dance performances, the album cemented her position as a leading dance-pop artist in the industry."
 Tencent Entertainment remarked, "Dancing Diva's defining feature is its grandeur—not only evident in the styling and choreography but also prominently expressed in the arrangements, especially the dynamic production of the upbeat tracks, while the ballads reveal a more mature side."
 Sina Music observed that compared to her previous album J-Game (2005), Dancing Diva shows marked improvements in song quality, overall cohesion, and vocal delivery, offering freshness and surprise.

 Voice of Taipei praised the album for its well-curated song selection and concept, enhancing Tsai's feminine charm with exquisite and stylish production.
 3C Music website attributed the album's commercial success to Tsai's sexy image, catchy and danceable songs, consistent quality, and elegant packaging.
 Csheila noted the album's innovation, blending not only R&B dance tracks but also psychedelic electronic and exotic elements, creating a fresh auditory experience.
 Music Copyright Society of Chinese Taipei recognized Dancing Diva for crafting a brand-new dance style for Tsai, propelling her to the crown of the Golden Melody Awards.
 Liu Ya-wen, head of the judging panel at the 18th Golden Melody Awards, praised Tsai's outstanding performance and the album's rich content, saying it freed her from the constraints of being just an entertainer and established her as a genuine singer.
-Taiwan's Apple Music highlighted the album's infusion of exotic elements into its dance music style and noted that it earned Tsai the Best Female Mandarin Singer award at the 18th Golden Melody Awards.
+Taiwan's Apple Music highlighted the album's infusion of exotic elements into its dance music style and noted that it earned Tsai the Best Mandarin Female Singer award at the 18th Golden Melody Awards.
 The title track "Dancing Diva", along with "A Wonder in Madrid" and "Pretence", became major hits in the music scene.
 Tencent Music's Wave Committee ranked Dancing Diva number 42 among the 200 Best Mandarin Albums from 2001 to 2020 for the decade 2001–2010.